 Funding of children in state care such as Foster Care and Small Group Family Type Homes as well as funding for Day and Community Services for people/children with disabilities has increased drastically.

-Government of Georgia plans to continue strengthening and developing policies and programmes targeting the most vulnerable population, putting emphasis on chidlren, therefore by the government decree (15Th of March 2019 #560) and reinforced by ministers’ order (№ 01-134/O) Country Coordination Mechanism (Council) for Reinforcing the Child Welfare and Protection System in Georgia was established.
+Government of Georgia plans to continue strengthening and developing policies and programs targeting the most vulnerable population, putting emphasis on children, therefore by the government decree (15Th of March 2019 #560) and reinforced by ministers’ order (№ 01-134/O) Country Coordination Mechanism (Council) for Reinforcing the Child Welfare and Protection System in Georgia was established.

-Country Coordination Mechanism unites relevant executive and legislative government representatives, Ombudsman’s office, international and non-governmental organizations, professional unions and religious organizations and will serve as a platform for coordinating policy and programme development, thus tackling challenges faced by country.
+Country Coordination Mechanism unites relevant executive and legislative government representatives, Ombudsman’s office, international and non-governmental organizations, professional unions and religious organizations and will serve as a platform for coordinating policy and program development, thus tackling challenges faced by country.